 Guitarist | Music Educator | Career Coach

 Don Hlus was an instructor of guitar at Kwantlen Polytechnic University from 1993 – 2019.
-In addition to teaching studio lessons, coaching chamber music, and fretboard harmony classes, he also taught an introductory course on the music industry as well as another on career development and entrepreneurship.
+In addition to teaching studio lessons, coaching chamber music, and fretboard harmony classes, he also taught an introductory course on the music industry as well as another on the Music Business (career development and entrepreneurship).
 He was the Founder and Artistic Director of the Fraser Valley Acoustic Guitar Festival and also served as Chair of the Music Department from 2012-2018.

 Although Don wears many professional hats (i.e., music educator, performer, festival organizer, administrator, and curriculum developer), his first love is teaching.
 In addition to helping young musicians find and develop their own unique artistic voice, he is also devoted to helping emerging classical guitarists prepare and transition into the professional world.

 My parents ran a small business for over 70 years.
 Although I certainly have an appreciation for fine cars, I never really enjoyed working on them (I just love to drive them).
 However, it turns out that a lot of their business savvy rubbed off on me.
 I also learned the value of hard work.
 That is one of those gifts I received that lasts a lifetime and one that I will always cherish.

 It is not easy running a small business.
 If it was, everyone would be doing it.
 The joy was in serving others and knowing you made a difference.
 The satisfaction was in helping someone else out.